kevelyn1/Scripts-ArcGIS/README.md

 # Scripts-ArcGIS
-Scripts for automating geoprocessing in ArcGIS
+Collection of scripts for automating geoprocessing in ArcGIS